 What are they?

 Adult fleas are parasites, living off warm-blooded animals.
 Different species of flea live off different animals.
-Cat fleas are approx. two to three mm in size, brownish in colour, and are responsible for the majority of flea infestations.
+Cat fleas are approximately 2-3mm in size, brownish, and are responsible for the majority of flea infestations.

 Their increase in numbers in recent years has been caused by an increase in the number of people keeping pets and by the tendency for pet owners to neglect cleaning their pet's bedding properly.